Skip to content

 Check us.
 Then sign up.

-We publish the model on purpose — read it, poke at it, and if you're comfortable, open an account.
+We publish the model on purpose — read it, poke at it, and if you're comfortable, open a firm account.